cameronc56/cypress-hanging-repro/README.md

 3. ./node_modules/.bin/cypress run --browser chrome (inside the container)

-4. Wait for repro :)
+4. Wait for repro :) It'll take a while... im 4 for 6 on repro attempts.
+Its reprod on test 567, 283, 340, and 378 out of 1000, and twice it ran all the tests without hanging.